The Amazing Asian Origins of Our Earliest Immigrants

 At last, in 1972, his skull was returned to descendants of the Chinook chief.
 In a tiny hilltop cemetery in his home territory along the Columbia, a small engraved headstone discreetly marks the birth and death of Chief Comcomly.
 The pioneer cemetery also harbors the memorials of several generations of his grandchildren.

-The life cycle of the tribal namesake Chinook salmon curiously resembles that of the Chinook chief.
-More remarkably, the Chinooks are a living parable whose extreme migrations and unimaginable returns to their precise origins might further help to describe the theme of this article.
+The life cycle of the tribal namesake Chinook salmon curiously resembles that of the principal Chinook chief.
+More remarkably, the Chinooks are a living parable whose extreme migrations and unimaginable returns to their precise origins might further help to describe one theme of this article.

 An individual Chinook salmon is typically hatched in a small freshwater pond or stream flowing into one of the thousands of larger tributaries and rivers that empty into the northern Pacific Ocean—ranging anywhere from central California to Alaska to eastern Siberia.
 The young Chinook lives in its freshwater birthplace for several months, then travels hundreds of miles down the currents of merging waterways to the complex confluence of the freshwater river and the vast saltwater expanse of the Pacific Ocean.